Jul 08, 2014

 Many maintenance items can easily be performed yourself.
 There are hundreds of videos and how-to guides only a mouse click away.
 Home improvement stores, like Lowes® and Home Depot®, often offer in-store educational workshops that you can take advantage of.
 However, if a maintenance items is too in-depth to complete yourself calling a licensed professional may be a good course of action.

 Home upkeep can seem like a daunting undertaking, but creating a way to track what needs to be done may help lighten the load.
 There are many different calendars and spreadsheets for home maintenance available online that can help you stay organized.
 There is no golden rule on what tasks should be done when, so coming up with a schedule that works for your lifestyle is best.

 McKee Homes has developed a Home Maintenance Guide that can help you with determining when and what items should be checked in your home.
-McKee Homes offers 2-10 Home Buyers Warranties on all new home sales; they also offer a 2-10 Maintenance Manual as another resource for maintaining your home.
+McKee Homes offers the 2-10 Warranty Program on all new home sales.

 When you take the time and energy to sustain your home it can give you a sense of pride and accomplishment in the work you’ve done.
 That’s how the house you just bought becomes your home.
 Maintaining your home now will help keep your home happy and healthy for years to come.